 2 killed in Sirajganj road accidents

-Two people were killed in separate road accidents on local Bogura-Nagarbari road in Shahjadpur upazila of Siraganj this morning.
+At least two people were killed in separate road accidents on local Bogura-Nagarbari road in Shahjadpur upazila of Siraganj last morning.

 The deceased are Nargis Khatun, 35, of Tetiarkanda village, and Arshed Pramanik, 60, of Shol Capri village in Shahjadpur upazila.